ncblair/NeuralGranulator/README.md

 ### Nathan Blair and Jack Kilgore

+### CONTEXT:

+Neural Granulator is a synthesizer that generates audio grains using a VAE neural network.
+Right now, the code is split between python and javascript, and soon will have a c++ implementation as well.
+Important code is in model.py, granulator.py, main.py, and config.py.
+GUI stuff has mostly been moved to the "INTERFACE" folder in javascript.

 ### TODO MAT240A:

 - get an example plugin compiled with PyTorch "Libtorch" and Juce and export to VST